isaacvandor/udacity_p3collaboration/README.md

 ## Instructions

-To train the agent run the cells in the [Jupyter Workspace](Tennis.ipynb)
+To train the agent run the cells in the [Jupyter Notebook](Tennis.ipynb)

 The report describing my implementation is available in [Report.md](Report.md).